AO-StreetArt/0-Meter/README.md

 - [x] Include_CSV
 - [x] Span_Over_Interval

 Here we send a collection of messages, all at once, on the specified port.
-The messages are created by reading a base message, parsing it for defined variables, and substiting them with values from the CSV.
+The messages are created by reading a base message, parsing it for defined variables, and substituting them with values from the CSV.
 Variables are simply names that match the headers of the CSV File, starting with the Variable_Start_Character and ending with the Variable_End_Character.
 These messages are sent periodically, with the formula being one message per (number_of_messages / interval) seconds.
 The below values are read from the Message Segment:

 * Message_Location - The location of the base message
 * CSV_Location - The location & Filename of the CSV to read for variable data